Skip to main content Skip to main navigation

 "This helps to ensure the safety of the healthcare consumer once the learner has graduated," Ms Welfare said.

-The Ward for the Day initiative will span across the Joondalup and South-West campuses and will be rolled out to all midwifery practice courses starting from semester 1 ,2025.
+The Ward for the Day initiative spans the Joondalup and South-West campuses and was rolled out to all midwifery practice courses in Semester 1, 2025.
 Students from all year levels will have the opportunity to participate and learn in ‘real world’ environments to ensure they build the confidence needed before entering the clinical environment.

 Media contacts